dm-advisor/plaitpy/README.md

        Note 1: {year} = 2023, 2022, 2021, 2020 or 2019 and {term} = 2

        Note 2: The inner WHERE clause in the above query excludes the rows with duplicate application_id values (refer to the note in the previous step).
-In this situation, the application_id of the duplicate rows in the applicants file end up with null values in the admits file.
+In this situation, the rows corresponding to the duplicate applicant rows end up with null values in their application_id in the admits file.
 You can confirm this by running the following query:

        `WITH temp as (